TheMeinerLP/MinecraftOTEL/docs/development/platform-extension.md

 ```

 ## Notes
-- Use `StandardSnapshotTelemetrySampler` to keep metric naming consistent.
+- Keep metric naming consistent with the platform samplers (Paper and Velocity).
 - Keep sampling work lightweight; avoid blocking operations in the sampler thread.